 The hackathon launched on the 27th of March.
 Over the course of the next three days more than 2,000 participants got involved and submitted upwards of 230 projects across four tracks:

-30 different organizations committed resources including cloud computing from Amazon AWS, visualisation tools from Mapbox, datasets from Veraset, and many others.
+30 different organizations committed resources including cloud computing from Amazon AWS, visualization tools from Mapbox, datasets from Veraset, and many others.

 We entered the hackathon in collaboration with Ewa Knitter, an infectious disease epidemiologist who kindly offered to support our efforts.

-After initial discussions we identified a number of problems particularly compelling in the current outbreak and we realised that they can be addressed using geolocation data.
+After initial discussions, we identified a number of problems particularly compelling in the current outbreak and we realized that they can be addressed using geolocation data.
 Specifically:

 To achieve this we took inspiration from Google’s PageRank algorithm, which ranks web pages based partly on their interactions and connections with other popular web pages.
 We replicated this methodology in epidemiology with Markov Chain modeling.
 The resulting CoronaRank is an algorithm that uses geolocation data, epidemiology data, self-reporting, and Markov Chain modeling to assess the likelihood of coronavirus exposure.